Faculty

 ENFORCEMENT

-Systems and applications that do not follow the standards set forth in this policy may be administratively shut down or have access restricted.
+Systems and applications found to be non-compliant with this policy may be administratively shut down or have their access restricted.
 Systems maintained at the departmental or individual level may incur costs in association with enabling the proper protections or in the event of data exposure.

-Violations of this policy may result in appropriate disciplinary measures in accordance with University By-Laws, General Rules of Conduct, applicable collective bargaining agreements, and the Student Code.
+Violations of this policy and any related procedures may result in appropriate disciplinary measures in accordance with University By-Laws, General Rules of Conduct for All University Employees, applicable collective bargaining agreements, and the University of Connecticut Student Code.

 PROCEDURES/FORMS